-There are two ways that you can install the Windows drivers:
+There are two ways that you can install the Windows drivers: using the OneInstall Installer (OneInstall) package or the AutoPilot Installer[®].
+You must choose one of these options.

-- OneInstall Installer contains all the Emulex Windows drivers (Emulex Storport Miniport and NDIS Miniport drivers) and the OneCommand Manager application in a single download package. - Driver kits and AutoPilot Installer provide installation options ranging from simple installations with a few mouse clicks to unattended installations that use predefined script files and text-only installations.
+- OneInstall contains all the Emulex Windows drivers (Emulex Storport Miniport and NDIS Miniport drivers) and the OneCommand Manager application in a single download package. - AutoPilot Installer for Emulex Storport Miniport and NDIS Miniport drivers provides installation options from simple installations with a few mouse clicks to unattended installations that use predefined script files and text-only installations.

-- If you are installing the NIC driver kit as an update to the Windows Server 2012 driver, some parameter defaults are different from the inbox driver.
-Emulex recommends that, after you install the Emulex out-of-box driver, you select "reset to default" on the Advanced tab of Device Manager property page.
-This returns all adapter and driver settings to the default values listed in this manual. - Low performance can result when the Emulex NIC driver is installed on a system meeting the following conditions before installing Microsoft KB2846837: - A Windows 8-based or Windows Server 2012-based computer with multi-core processors is in use. - o Three or more Ethernet ports are installed on the computer. - Receive Side Scaling (RSS) is enabled and sets the RSS profile to use the "Closest" parameter for the Ethernet adapters.
+Note: If you are installing this driver as an update to the WS2012 driver, some parameter defaults are different from the inbox driver.
+Emulex recommends that, after you install the Emulex driver, you select "reset to default" on the Device Manager property page.
+This returns all adapter and driver settings to the default values listed in this manual.